Inspections, Compliance, Enforcement, and Criminal Investigations

 The criteria listed below are for your guidance in judging whether or not the product or products should be detained.
 Detention should be considered when all of the requirements listed for the particular detention authority are met.

-For detention of devices under section 304(g) of the FD&C Act, the requirements are:
+For detention of devices under section 304(g) of the FD&C Act25, the primary criteria are:

 - You have reason to believe the device is adulterated or misbranded.